Azure/data-landing-zone/CONTRIBUTING.md

 ### Responsibilities

-Code owners are responsible for reviewing and approving issues proposing new features or design changes in the repo's.
+Code owners are responsible for reviewing and approving issues proposing new features or design changes in the repository.
 The initial owners consists of Microsoft employees.
 It is expected that over time, community will grow and new community members will join.
 Privileges are heavily dependent on the level of contribution and expertise: individuals who contribute in meaningful ways to the project will be recognized accordingly.

 At any point in time, current contributors can nominate a strong community member to increased responsibilities.
 Nominations should be submitted in the form of RFCs detailing why that individual is qualified and how they will contribute.
 After the RFC has been discussed, a unanimous vote will be required for the new Committee Member to be confirmed.